slashP/Vali/readme.md

 * To update to the latest version, if you already have it installed - run `dotnet tool update -g vali`

 # Getting started
-* `vali download` - Download data for one or more countries.
-You also use this for updates where only updated files are downloaded.
 * `vali create-file` - Create a JSON file to start off.
 * Open the JSON file that was just created in Visual Studio Code.
 Edit it if you want.
 * `vali generate --file "NO.json"` - Generate locations based on the JSON file specified.

 # Commands
-* `vali download` - Download data.
-You will be asked which countries you want to download data for.
 * `vali generate --file norway.json` - Generate locations based on specification in `norway.json`.
 * `vali subdivisions --country "ES"` - Export default subdivision distribution data for Spain as JSON.
 * `vali subdivisions --country "ES" --text` - Export default subdivision distribution data for Spain as text.